 2) Have you since derived benefits besides satisfying your initial interest in the site?
 Why would you recommend it (or not?) to others?

 I have definitely uncovered a lot of new blogs and made a lot of new contacts by being an active member of the site.

-As a slight by product I have also had some of my posts hit the front page and bring me a reasonable traffic spike, something which I had never anticipated as I am still relatively unknown member of the SEO community.
+As a slight by-product I have also had some of my posts hit the front page and bring me a reasonable traffic spike, something which I had never anticipated as I am still a relatively unknown member of the SEO community.

 3) You’re in business with a partner.
 Why go that route instead of starting on your own?